DemirInce/CS171_FinalProject_BlockchainMoneyTransfer/README.md

 ## Features

 **Debug Output Options**
-- None: Only interface output.
+- None: Only interface output
 - Basic: Debug outputs with only event types
 - Full: Debug outputs with full events
-Usage: --debug None / Basic / Full, Defaults to None
+Usage: `--debug None / Basic / Full, (default=None)`

 **Load From File**
 - False: Starts a fresh peer.
 - True: Loads peer state from it's saved backup.
-Usage: --load False / True, Defaults to False
+Usage: `--load False / True, (default=False)`

 **Failure Recovery**

-A peer that has been put into the dead state using the failProcess command will not reply to incoming messages.
+A peer that has been put into a dead state using the `failProcess` command will not reply to incoming messages.
-When user enters FixProcess, the peer will querry all others for the required data to bring itself up to date.
+When an user enters `FixProcess` on the terminal, the peer will query all other peers for the required data to bring itself up to date.
-The peer will choose the reply with the longest blockchain depth to adopt.
+The peer will adopt the reply with the longest blockchain depth.

 **On The Fly Recovery**

-If a peer recieves an accept message from an elected proposer with a higher depth than its own, it'll initate recovery from that proposer.
+If a peer receives an 'Accept' message from an elected proposer with a higher depth than its own, it'll initate recovery from that proposer.
 Once the peer brings itself up to date with the proposer, it'll resume the Paxos process.

 **Cryptographic Verification**

-All blocks that are appended into a peer's blockchain, and all full blockchains that are adopted during recovery, are cryptographically verified.
+All blocks that are appended onto a peer's blockchain, and all full blockchains that are adopted during recovery, are cryptographically verified.

 ## Communication Protocol